 The work of the school requires the full support of parents.
 Regular parents' evenings are provided for parents to meet members of staff in order to discuss the individual progress of their child.
-Special interviews are arranged on request with Directors of Learning, Directors of Subject, Assistant Vice Principals, Vice Principals or the Principal.
+Special interviews are arranged on request with Head of Year, Directors of Subject, Assistant Vice Principals, Vice Principals or the Principal.
 You will receive a report on your child each term.
 Two of these will be interim progress reports and one will be a full pupil profile for each subject they study.

 Parents are invited to all school activities, games and athletic functions, concerts, prize giving and parents' evenings.
 These dates can be viewed on our website calendar.